SeanNelsonIO/manim-automata/README.md

 Examples
 ========
-The Github page for this plugin has a directory called This plugin comes with an examples.py file which contains three examples to get started.
+The Github page for this plugin has a directory called manim_automata_examples.
+You can download these and play around with them.

 You can run each file using these commands: